blueinkhq/blueink-client-python/README.md

 * **response.data**

-  The json data returned via the API call is accessible via the data attribute.
-The data attribute supports dictionary access and dot-notation access (for convenience and less typing)
+  The json data returned via the API call is accessible via the `data` attribute.
+The `data` attribute supports dictionary access and dot-notation access (for convenience and less typing).

   ```python
   response = client.bundles.retrieve("some bundle ID")